|

 check over the label quick and see if it's safe for

-colostrum I then give the mare a warm bran mash.
+colostrum I then give the mare a warm mash, I also

 trimester of pregnancy.
 I worm with tube Ivermectin